brendancooley/gunboats/gunboats.md

 suppress-bibliography: true
 --- -->

 Countries with deep trading relationships rarely fight wars with one another.
 Some argue this "commercial peace" is due to the pacifying effect of trade — trade causes peace.^[This literature is vast.
 See @Gartzke2015 for a complete survey. @Angell1911, @Polachek1980, and @Philippe2008 are representative of this view.]
-Others say amicable political relations cause trade.^[See, for example, @Pollins1989a, @Barbieri1999, @Benson2007] Trade is usually considered exogenous to conflicts of interest in international relations.
-Governments fight wars over territorial, ideological, or other non-economic conflicts.
-Trade intervenes to make these conflicts more costly.
+Others say amicable political relations cause trade.^[See, for example, @Pollins1989a, @Barbieri1999, @Benson2007] Trade is usually considered to be exogenous to conflicts of interest in international relations.
+Governments are posited to fight wars over territorial, ideological, or other non-economic conflicts of interest.
+Preexisting trade relations make these conflicts more costly, and less likely as a result.

 Yet, trade policy is itself a central object of contention in international relations.
 Governments are mercantilist to some extent [@Gawande2009].
-They desire some degree of protection at home and "open doors" abroad.
-Sometimes, governments are willing to fight wars to achieve these objectives.^[See @Findlay2007 for a chronicle of trade conflicts over the past millennium.]
+They desire some degree of protection at home and "open doors" abroad and have historically been willing to fight wars to compel market openness abroad.^[See @Findlay2007 for a chronicle of trade conflicts over the past millennium.]
 In the 1850s, the U.S. gunboats compelled an autarkic Japanese government to open its markets.
 Britain and France prosecuted the Opium Wars (1839-1842; 1856-1860) to compel a recalcitrant Chinese government to reform its trade policies.
 Recently, a proposal to integrate the economies of Ukraine and the European Union led to war between Ukraine and Russia.^[In this case, Moscow conditioned its coercion on the trade policy choices of Kiev, see James Marson and Naftali Bendavid, ["Ukraine to Delay Part of EU Pact Opposed by Russia,"](https://www.wsj.com/articles/poroshenko-says-eu-agreement-to-be-ratified-next-week-1410519009) *The Wall Street Journal*, 12 September 2014.]
 These episodes highlight linkages between trade policy and war.
 But such linkages may be more common, as the absence of war need not imply the absence of coercive bargaining [@Fearon1995].

 Here, I develop a theory of trade policy bargaining in the shadow of military power, or "gunboat diplomacy."
-Trade flows and the probability of peace are positively correlated in equilibrium.
+The value of international trade flows and the probability of peace are positively correlated in equilibrium.
 This correlation emerges not because trade causes peace.
 Rather, liberal trade policy preferences generate incentives for both trade and peace.
 When peace prevails, latent military threats influence equilibrium trade policies, which balance domestic political-economic interests against military threats from abroad.
 Militarily weak countries are more open to trade than powerful ones, all else equal.

-The model considers the interaction between two governments (home and foreign), which value a weighted average of consumer welfare and firm profits.
+The model considers the interaction between two governments (home and foreign), which each value a weighted average of consumer welfare and firm profits.
 These components of government utility themselves depend on the workings of an underlying "new trade" international economy [@Krugman1980; @Venables1987].
 Governments differ in how much influence consumers have over policymaking.^[This setup mirrors @Grossman1994.]
 I refer to this variation as the governments' degree of political *bias*.^[This phraseology borrows from @Jackson2007.
 In their model, political bias determines the extent to which the pivotal decision maker internalizes the costs of war.
 Conceptually, bias is similar to the size of the selectorate in the model of @BuenodeMesquita2003.]
 Tariffs help firms by shielding them from competition, but raise prices for consumers. *Low bias* or *liberal* governments prefer lower tariffs.

 Governments care about trade policy choices abroad because of market access externalities [@Ossa2011; @Ossa2012].
 Firms' profits depend on their ability to access foreign markets.
 High tariffs shift profits from foreign to home firms.
 Therefore, firms on opposite sides of a border experience a conflict of interest over trade policy.
 Firms desire protection at home and liberalization abroad.
 The greater their bias, the more the governments internalize these interests.